What is the BCCFP?

 What does the BCCFP offer for family practice residents?

+The BCCFP provides supports for family physicians at all career stages.
 Information about what the BCCFP offers to residents can be found here.

 How can I get more involved with the College?